 Alaska State Libraries Archives and Museum

-The Alaska State Museum is temporarily closed for in-person visits due to the public on June 24, 2020 with a timed entry system Wednesday-Saturday noon-4pm by reservation only.
+The Alaska State Museum will re-open to the public on June 24, 2020 with a timed entry system Wednesday-Saturday noon-4pm by reservation only.
 Please call the museum front desk at 907-465-2901 to schedule your visit at the Fr.
 Andrew P. Kashevaroff (APK) building in downtown Juneau, for one of the easiest ways to experience the history, art and culture of the many diverse regions of Alaska.
 Seasonally changing fine art and historic exhibits augment large, world-class permanent exhibits about the history, art, and cultures of Alaska.
-Also stop in the historical research center of the State Library and Archives, store, and small café.
-Once we re-open, Museum summer hours will likely be 9am-5pm daily and Library hours Tu-F 10am-4pm.
-Fall, winter and spring hours are 10am - 4pm Tuesday through Saturday.
-Museum admission $12 summer and $7 winter.
-Youth are free & active military and senior discount.
+Museum admission $12 summer and $7 winter with an additional senior discount.
+Youth and active military are free.
 395 Whittier St., Juneau, AK 99801 (907) 465-2901 www.museums.state.ak.us